 Summer is fun for everyone, including your pets.
-While the temperature increases, so does the number of hazards to your pets.
+While the temperature increases, so do the number of hazards to your pets.
 To keep them safe and cool this summer, here’s a few tips!

 Check for ticks daily.